ShyamashreeGhorai1/ComparativeStudyOnDyslexiaUsingPsycho-PhysiologicalFeatures/README.md

  to 17 years old.
-To quantify task performance, there are 6 dependent measures – i) number of Clicks ii) number of correct answers(Hits) iii) number of incorrect answers(Misses) iv) Score defined as sum of Hits per set of exercises v) Accuracy, defined as the number of Hits divided by the number of Clicks (vi) Missrate, defined as the number of Misses divided by the number of Clicks Link of the dataset is : https://doi.org/10.34740/kaggle/dsv/1617514
+To quantify task performance, there are 6 dependent measures – i) number of Clicks ii) number of correct answers(Hits) iii) number of incorrect answers(Misses) iv) Score defined as sum of Hits per set of exercises v) Accuracy, defined as the number of Hits divided by the number of Clicks (vi) Missrate, defined as the number of Misses divided by the number of Clicks.
+ Link of the dataset is : https://doi.org/10.34740/kaggle/dsv/1617514
 ## Data Preparation
 There is no missing and duplicate value in the dataset.
 Droped unnecessary columns from the dataset.
 Transformed